Indiana seeks to keep records sealed in child services case

 In a brief filed Aug.
 23, attorneys for Indiana Gov. Eric Holcomb and DCS Director Terry Stigdon said sealing the documents would protect the children in the case.

+Two child advocacy groups, A Better Childhood and Indiana Disability Rights, and the international law firm Kirkland & Ellis filed a brief Friday on behalf of numerous foster children that questioned whose privacy the state’s brief sought to protect, The Journal Gazette reported.

+“Plaintiffs have never contended that access to the children’s individually identifiable information, such as their names, addresses, or birthdates, are in the public interest.
+However, the details of Plaintiffs’ allegations, and the children’s stories as they relate to structural deficiencies in Indiana’s child welfare agencies, are most certainly in the public interest,” court records show.

-The Journal Gazette reports that child advocates and an international law firm filed a brief Friday on behalf of numerous foster children questioning whose privacy the defendants specifically aim to protect.
-They had filed a lawsuit in June alleging the state agency failed to protect 22,000 children with open child welfare cases, including more than 14,000 who are in out-of-home care.
+The original lawsuit, filed in June, alleges that the state agency failed to protect 22,000 children with open child welfare cases, which includes more than 14,000 who are in out-of-home care.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.